-The Company accounts for stock-based compensation using a fair value-based method, which requires the recognition of compensation expense for costs related to all stock-based payments including stock options, restricted stock units (RSUs) and purchase rights under the Employee Stock Purchase Plan (ESPP).
+The Company accounts for stock-based compensation using a fair value-based method, which requires the recognition of compensation expense for costs related to all stock-based payments including stock options, restricted stock units ("RSUs") and purchase rights under the Employee Stock Purchase Plan ("ESPP").
 The Company estimates the fair value of stock options and purchase rights granted under the ESPP on the date of grant using the Black-Scholes option pricing model, which is impacted by the fair value of the Company's common stock, as well as changes in assumptions regarding a number of highly complex and subjective variables.
 The model requires management to make a number of assumptions which include the following:

 - Expected Term.
 The expected term is based on the simplified method, as the Company's stock options have the following characteristics: (i) granted at-the-money; (ii) exercisability is conditioned upon service through the vesting date; (iii) termination of service prior to vesting results in forfeiture; (iv) limited exercise period following termination of service; and (v) options are non-transferable and non-hedgeable, or "plain vanilla" options, and the Company has limited history of exercise data.
 For the ESPP, the expected term is based on the term of the purchase period. - Expected Volatility.
-The expected volatility is estimated based on the historical volatilities for comparable publicly traded biopharmaceutical companies.
+The expected volatility is estimated using a combination of historical volatilities of the Company's stock and that of comparable publicly traded biopharmaceutical companies.
 In evaluating similarity, the Company considered factors such as market capitalization, stage of development, area of specialty, and stock-specific attributes.
-The Company will continue to analyze the historical stock price volatility and expected term assumptions as more historical data for the Company's common stock becomes available. - Risk-Free Interest Rate.
+The Company will continue to apply this process and analyze the historical stock price volatility and expected term assumptions as more historical data for the Company's common stock becomes available. - Risk-Free Interest Rate.
 The risk-free interest rate is based on U.S. Treasury constant maturity rates with remaining terms similar to the expected term of the options. - Expected Dividend Rate.
 The Company has never paid any dividends and does not plan to pay dividends in the foreseeable future, and, therefore, used an expected dividend rate of zero in the valuation model. - Forfeitures.
 The Company accounts for forfeitures as they occur.